iamcarrico/atxsaferstreets/about.md

 css_id: about
 header_image: 2
 ---
+###Have some questions?
+Read our FAQ [HERE](faq.html "FAQ")

-ATX Safer Streets advocates a better bus, train, and taxi system in Austin as well as improvements to our overnight parking system.
+ATX Safer Streets is a coalition of concerned citizens advocating a better bus, train, and taxi system in Austin as well as improvements to our overnight parking system.
 We believe that a better transit structure is the key to reducing drunk drivers on the roads, as well as traffic congestion.
 We are asking the city to provide:

 1. More buses, running later, to more parts of the city.
 2. Changes to Cap Metro that will allow the trains to run later on weekends.